Kermer/Overlap2D-Importer/README.md

-# Overlap2D-Importer
+# Overlap2D Importer
-Import projects from Overlap2D into Godot
+Plugin for importing projects from Overlap2D into Godot